trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ## Introduction

 - I recently worked on a project involving adversary emulation of the `BlackCat/ALPHV ransomware operation`.
 Part of the observed TTPs was abuse of the MSIX file format to create malware for initial access.
-These files come in (.msix) file extension which is a windows installer package.
+These files come in (.msix) file extension which is a Windows installer package.
 <br>
 - In this article, we will go over the .msix file format to understand how exactly this package format can be used to execute malicious code on an unsuspecting victim.
 We will then analyze a malicious sample and further attempt to recreate and test it in a virtual environment.

 ## The MSIX File Format

 - Packaging of files in Windows has undergone several changes over the course of years which has led to the rise of various packaging file formats such as the `EXE, MSI, APPX` and a newer generation such as the MSIX which combines features from the MSI and the APPX packaging.
-- Packaging is important for delivery and distribution of applications as it enables a simplified way of deploying and installing files by packaging all the necessary components and libraries into a single package that is straighforward to use.
+- Packaging is important for delivery and distribution of applications as it enables a simplified way of deploying and installing files by packaging all the necessary components and libraries into a single package that is straightforward to use.
 - The general MSIX file format can be deconstructed as shown:

 <div class="center">